hcsalis/vertx3-eventbus-rx-client/README.md

 ### Peer Dependencies

-Make sure you have RxJS 5 and original event bus client as dependencies in your project, or install them as follows:
+Make sure you have RxJS 5 and official event bus client as dependencies in your project, or install them as follows:
 ```
 npm install vertx3-eventbus-client --save
 ```